thoimai/SWE/K8S-Demo/k8s-demo-readme.txt

 3. service + deployment > mongodb application with internal service

 4. service + deployment > our own application with external service

++ how to make it an external service
+    > change the service type to NodePort

 ###################
 1. Mongo configmap.yaml